dscape/frameless/readme.md

 });
 ```

-special considerations are taken for saving options which are member of an internal array called `frameless.sensitive_options`. “frameless” will attempt to encrypt options that include any of the substrings listed in this array, using the `frameless.cypher_type` and `frameless.key`. “frameless” ships with a default key, but you are encouraged to change it in your program. “frameless” will also attempt to read the `~/.ssh/id_rsa` private key and use it as an encryption key whenever possible
+special considerations are taken for saving sensitive options such as passwords and api keys. “frameless” will attempt to encrypt these options. “frameless” ships with a default encryption key but fellow developers are encouraged to use a different key in their own programs. “frameless” will automatically attempt to read the `~/.ssh/id_rsa` private key and use it as an encryption key whenever possible

 “frameless” allows you to select which options should be saved. the default is to save the option once you called the `frameless.save` method